📊 NOG Key Takeaways

 Key Metrics to Watch

-- Operating cash flow sustainability and capital expenditure requirements as production scales
+- Operating cash flow sustainability and source verification

 - FCF deployment toward debt reduction (Debt/Equity, Interest Coverage)